mdlincoln/mdlincoln.github.io/_posts/2014-07-10-sparql-for-humanists.md

 This is where SPARQL comes in.

 Europeana is rolling out their datasets as [Linked Open Data](http://labs.europeana.eu/api/linked-open-data/introduction/) (or LOD), a graph database format accessible via the SPARQL query language.
-I'll leave it to Europeana to explain why they (and many, many others are doing this), but I want to get into the weeds of what LOD allows us to do that we can't do via the visual user interface.
+I'll leave it to Europeana to explain why they (and many, many others) are doing this.
+What I want to do is quickly dive in to show off what SPARQL queries allow us to do that we can't do via the visual user interface.

-Unfortunately, many tutorials on SPARQL use extremely simplified data models that don't resemble the kinds of complicated queries necessary to use richer datasets like those in Europeana.
+Unfortunately, many tutorials on SPARQL use extremely simplified data models that don't resemble the datasets you'll find in Europeana or other institutions like the [British Museum](http://collections.britishmuseum.org).
-This tutorial tries to give a crash course on SPARQL using a dataset that a humanist might actually find in the wilds of the Internet!
+This tutorial tries to give a crash course on SPARQL using a dataset that a humanist might actually find in the wilds of the Internet.

 ## Contents
 {:.no_toc}